nitobuendia/lazy-shortcuts/README.md

 ### Use Cases

 Lazy Shorcuts is useful to save time in going to certain websites with minimal action from your side.
-Think of it as a bookmark that you type instead of click.
+Think of it as a bookmark that you type.

-The use cases are as varied as your needs are, but these are some ideas:
+The use cases are as varied as your needs are, but these are some ideas on how you can use it:

 *   Go to specific documents or articles that you frequently visit.
     Example: open the help center of your bank (`bank/`), the guide for your